sharanramjee/sharanramjee.github.io/_pages/about.md

 This Summer 2021 term, I will be interning at Stripe in San Francisco, where I will be working on Machine Learning for payment fraud detection.

-Here is my [Curriculum Vitae](https://sharanramjee.github.io/files/SharanRamjeeCV.pdf) (updated Jan.
+Here is my [Curriculum Vitae](https://sharanramjee.github.io/files/SharanRamjeeCV.pdf) (updated Mar.
 2021).